oaris/HISTORICAL-PLACES-IN-RIYADH/README.md

 ## Installation

-Access project folder using Terminal than run `npm install` after it install run `npm start`.
+Access project folder using Terminal than run `npm install` after that run `npm start`.

+## Run in production mode

+Access project folder using Terminal than run `npm run build` after that
+run `npm run deploy`.